The rules for cleaning and security deposit deductions for landlords and tenants in Alberta.

 - you owe the landlord money for utilities or fees.

-To learn more about security deposits and how you can get your security deposit back, you can view our following resources:
+To learn more about security deposits and how you can get your security deposit back, you can view CPLEA’s following resources:

-Laws for Landlords and Tenants in Alberta, Security Deposits – http://www.landlordandtenant.org/security-deposits/
+- Laws for Landlords and Tenants in Alberta: Security Deposits

-For more information on general landlord and tenant law matters:
+For more information on general landlord and tenant law matters, visit CPLEA’s Laws for Landlords and Tenants in Alberta website.